henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-12-use-focal-point-in-product-cards-in-shopifys-craft-theme.md

 ![Screenshot](/images/content/2025-07-12/before.jpg)

-Shopify [has support for focal points](https://help.shopify.com/en/manual/online-store/images/theme-images#setting-a-focal-point-on-an-image), and we have set focal points on problematic images, but product cards don't make use of them.
+Shopify [has support for focal points](https://help.shopify.com/en/manual/online-store/images/theme-images#setting-a-focal-point-on-an-image), and we have set focal points on problematic images, but product cards in Craft don't make use of them.

 I fixed this by editing the theme files, and this is how they look now: